Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

 Empirical insights into the Ly$\alpha$ photon production and/or scattering mechanisms within the blob can be gained from our maps of the Ly$\alpha$ line-width (Figure~\ref{fig:moms}, right panel), its skewness, its kurtosis $\kappa$, as well as its bi-modality (Figure~\ref{fig:hm}).
 In the following we will discuss several notable features in those maps.
 By visually inspecting the spaxels in each of the discussed regions we ensured that the mapped values are indeed representative of the observed line profile morphology.

-The highest line-widths ($\sigma_v \gtrsim 500$\,km\,s$^{-1}$) are observed N and S of ALMA\,1 and ALMA\,2.
+The highest line-widths ($\sigma_v \gtrsim 500$\,km\,s$^{-1}$) are observed N and S of LAB1-ALMA1 and LAB1-ALMA2.
 Towards the north this high dispersion regions shows a V-shaped morphology that traces the edges of the prominent ``bubble'' feature seen in the narrow-band image (Figure~\ref{fig:adapt_nb}).
-While Ly$\alpha$ shows no pronounced double peaked profile ($b \gtrsim 2.6$) at the position of ALMA\,1 and ALMA\,2, more pronounced double peaks are observed in the V-shaped region ($b \sim 2$), with the NE arm showing the most pronounced double peaks ($b \lesssim 1.8$).
+While Ly$\alpha$ shows no pronounced double peaked profile ($b \gtrsim 2.6$) at the position of LAB1-ALMA1 and LAB1-ALMA2, more pronounced double peaks are observed in the V-shaped region ($b \sim 2$), with the NE arm showing the most pronounced double peaks ($b \lesssim 1.8$).
 Thus, while it is tempting to interpret the broad widths close to the sub-mm source as gas that is kinematically hotter due to feedback from the galaxies, the measured large width of the profiles in those regions is rather the result of double component Ly$\alpha$ profiles, i.e. Ly$\alpha$ radiative transfer.

-However, we might witness possible signatures of outflowing gas traced by the Ly$\alpha$ skewness at the position of ALMA\,1, where the Ly$\alpha$ profiles show a pronounced skew towards the blue ($s\lesssim -0.3$).
-Interestingly, the Ly$\alpha$ profiles in some of the \cite{Martin2015} ULIRGs show blue-skewed profiles. \cite{Martin2015} interpret these blue-wings as outflow signatures, with the Ly$\alpha$ in the wing being produced by gas cooling within the outflow.
-Also SE of ALMA\,3 strong blue-skewed profiles indicative of an outflow are observed.
-This is corroborating the inference by \cite{Umehata2017} who argued that the properties of the [\ion{C}{ii}] 158$\mu$m emission from ALMA\,3 are indicative of an interaction between a galactic outflow with an intergalactic gas stream.
+However, we might witness possible signatures of outflowing gas traced by the Ly$\alpha$ skewness at the position of LAB1-ALMA1, where the Ly$\alpha$ profiles show a pronounced skew towards the blue ($s\lesssim -0.3$).
+Interestingly, the Ly$\alpha$ profiles in some of the \cite{Martin2015} ULIRGs show profiles with a blue tail. \cite{Martin2015} interpret these blue tails as outflow signatures, with the Ly$\alpha$ in the wing being produced by gas cooling within the outflow.
+Also, SE of LAB1-ALMA3 strong blue-skewed profiles that are indicative of an outflow are observed.
+This is corroborating the inference by \cite{Umehata2017} who argued that the properties of the [\ion{C}{ii}] 158$\mu$m emission from LAB1-ALMA3 are suggestive of an interaction between a galactic outflow with an intergalactic gas stream.